 5. Construction of the statue took 9 years.
 Beginning in 1922, it was finally finished in 1931 at a cost of $250,000 US.

 6. The statue boasts an impressive title.
-In 2007 it was voted one of the New Seven Wonders of the World alongside top sights such as the Great Wall of China, Machu Picchu and the Rose City of Petra.
+In 2007 it was voted one of the New Seven Wonders of the World alongside top sights such as the Great Wall of China, Machu Picchu and the Rose City of Petra in Jordan.

 7. It’s one of the largest statues of Jesus and the tallest art deco statue in the world.
 Christ the Redeemer reaches a height of 30 metres and boasts an arm span of 28 metres.